 10. What will happen if staff or students are tested positive for covid-19

 If a covid-19 case is confirmed, contact tracing will be initiated.
-All staff and students that might have been exposed will be required to remain in quarantine until they are tested negative.
-Distance learning will be made available for such students.
+All staff and students that might have been exposed and have symptoms are required to remain in quarantine at home until they are symptom free.

 LEARNING ON CAMPUS

 1. How is social distancing maintained in classrooms?

 Classrooms, labs and common spaces have been decluttered and non-essential furniture removed.
 Class strength for all programmes will be regulated.

 2. What is the student attendance policy for the semester?

 Our student attendance policy will remain unchanged i.e. a 75% attendance requirement for each course.
 Special situations will be reviewed on a case-to-case basis.

 3. Can I pay my University fees online?

 Contactless fee payments are encouraged.
 To complete your payments online, visit (payment.amityuniversity.ae/info)